cloudfoundry/cf-acceptance-tests/README.md

   `include_security_groups` must also be set for tests to run.
   The [network-policy plugin][networking-releases] is required to run these tests.
   See setup section for instructions.
+* `include_credhub`: Flag to include tests for CredHub-delivered Secure Service Credentials.
+[CredHub configuration][credhub-secure-service-credentials] is required to run these tests.
 * `include_detect`: Flag to include tests in the detect group.
 * `include_docker`: Flag to include tests related to running Docker apps on Diego.
 Diego must be deployed and the CC API docker_diego feature flag must be enabled for these tests to pass.
 * `include_internet_dependent`: Flag to include tests that require the deployment to have internet access.